viniciustrainotti/learn-circleci-react/README.md

-# Learn Circle CI with React Project
+# Learn CircleCI with React Project

 This repository tends to present an applied example to Pipeline CI/CD with Github Actions.